 This study is a planned descriptive-cross-sectional study.
 Strengthening the Reporting of Observational Studies in Epidemiology checklist was used in reporting the study.
 The research was conducted with 2nd-year students at a university's nursing department.
 At the institution where the study took place, students begin their first clinical practice in the fall semester of their 2nd year.
-The research involved 261 students starting clinical practice for the first time in the 2022-2023 and 2023-2024 academic years.
+The research involved 261 students starting clinical practice for the first time in the 2022-

+2023 and 2023-2024 academic years.
 Participants included those aged 18 and older who voluntarily agreed to join.
 No sample size calculation was performed; instead, a convenience sampling method was utilized.
 Although the aim was to include the entire population, the study concluded with 254 students due to 3 absentees and 4 incomplete surveys.

-Descriptive Characteristics Form: This form comprised 6 questions designed to assess participants' sociodemographic characteristics, including age, gender, high school graduation, satisfaction with the nursing department, general academic grade point average, and the clinic where they practiced.
+Descriptive Characteristics Form: This form comprised 6 questions designed to assess participants' sociodemographic characteristics, including age, gender, high school graduation, satisfaction with the nursing department, general academic grade point average, and the clinic where they practiced.^{2,4,5,7,8}

-Attitude Scale Towards Clinical Practice for Nursing Students (ASTCPNS): The scale developed by Akdeniz Uysal and Yeşil Bayülgen measures students' attitudes toward clinical practice using a 5-point Likert format.3 It comprises 4 subdimensions: beliefs and expectations towards clinical practice, positive approach towards clinical practice, negative approach towards clinical practice, and personal development.
+Attitude Scale Towards Clinical Practice for Nursing Students (ASTCPNS): The scale developed by Akdeniz Uysal and Yeşil Bayülgen measures students' attitudes toward clinical practice using a 5point Likert format.3 It comprises 4 sub-dimensions: beliefs and expectations towards clinical practice, positive approach towards clinical practice, negative approach towards clinical practice, and personal development.
 Scores range from 26 to 130, with higher total scores indicating a more positive attitude toward clinical practice.
 Items 9-12, 22, 24, 25 in the scale are reverse-coded.
-The internal consistency reliability of the ASTCPNS and its sub-dimensions was examined with Cronbach's alpha coefficients, which indicated high reliability.
+In this study, the internal consistency reliability of the ASTCPNS and its sub-dimensions was examined using Cronbach alpha coefficients.
+The Cronbach alpha value was 0.926 for the beliefs and expectations sub-dimension, 0.931 for the positive approach sub-dimension, 0.904 for the negative approach sub-dimension, and 0.858 for the personal development sub-dimension.
+The overall Cronbach alpha coefficient for the total scale score was 0.934.
+These results indicate that the scale demonstrates high internal consistency and is a reliable instrument for assessing nursing students' attitudes toward clinical practice in this study sample.